oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

   ![](images/Compare_And_Drift_Demo_Image_3.png " ")

-5. A complete copy of Database Instance template with unique name is created with all configuration items enabled, click on the **Template Name** field and copy with the name provided below.
+5. A complete copy of the Database Instance template with a unique name is created with all configuration items enabled, click on the **Template Name** field and copy with the name provided below.

   ```
    <copy>ECM003-Drift_Demo</copy>